 Right after Alfred was born, the nurse looked at him and said “he looks like a bell player”.
 When Alfred was 12 years old, he started ringing handbells at his local church until he graduated from high school.
 Alfred lost his way for five years, but rediscovered the wonderful world of bells through Capital Carillon, and joined us in 2012.

 Many people have contributed to the Capital Carillon organization over it’s long history.
 Capital Carillon would like to thank them for their contributions and service to the organization.

-Previous members of Capital Carillon include: Carol Ballentine, Ardyce Griswold, Jessica Hand, Casey Hitt, Heather Jones, Michael Knapp, Pearl Marshall, Tiffany Newman, Kristi Powers, J. Stanley Schmidt, Carol Wunder, Laura Campbell, Clif Dyhouse, John Hoffsommer, Jennie Miller, Margie Miller, Marit Munson, Calley Ordoyne, Kenn Owens, Marie Pees, Mary Jane Rota, Joycelyn Thomson, Fran Underwood, Sharon Warfield, Carol Ann Baker, Martha Bortner, Francis Blendermann, Keely Fraser, Daniel Brandt, Carri Farrand, Gillian Hollar, Barb Butler, Kathy Latterner, Aileen Sprague, Judy Sondheimer, Lin Olsen, Emily Liu, Viviana Meléndez Muñiz, Christine Allison, Sandra Detmer, Christopher Kemnitz, and Leslie Holliwell.
+Previous members of Capital Carillon include: Carol Ballentine, Ardyce Griswold, Jessica Hand, Casey Hitt, Heather Jones, Michael Knapp, Pearl Marshall, Tiffany Newman, Kristi Powers, J. Stanley Schmidt, Carol Wunder, Laura Campbell, Clif Dyhouse, John Hoffsommer, Jennie Miller, Margie Miller, Marit Munson, Calley Ordoyne, Kenn Owens, Marie Pees, Mary Jane Rota, Joycelyn Thomson, Fran Underwood, Sharon Warfield, Carol Ann Baker, Martha Bortner, Francis Blendermann, Keely Fraser, Daniel Brandt, Carri Farrand, Gillian Hollar, Barb Butler, Kathy Latterner, Aileen Sprague, Judy Sondheimer, Lin Olsen, Emily Liu, Viviana Meléndez Muñiz, Christine Allison, Sandra Detmer, Christopher Kemnitz, Leslie Holliwell, and John Rudy.